 At Polar Dental, dental bonding is safe, effective and relatively inexpensive.
 Improve your smile with just one visit!

-The materials used in dental bonding can be described as a tooth-colored putty that enables your Polar Dental professionals to repair or esthetically improve your the look of your teeth.
+The materials used in dental bonding can be described as a tooth-coloured putty that enables your Polar Dental professionals to repair or esthetically improve you’re the look of your teeth.
 For example, shorter teeth can be made to look longer and the shape of the teeth can be altered/improved.
-In some cases where the gums have receded, dental bonding can be used to protect the tooth's root from exposure.
-This tooth-colored resin is also used to fill cavities resulting from tooth decay.
+In some cases where the gums have receded, dental bonding can be used to protect the tooth’s root from exposure.
+This tooth-coloured resin is also used to fill cavities resulting from tooth decay.

 There is little preparation involved in the dental bonding procedure.
 It is unlikely that anesthesia will be necessary unless your dentist is using the resin to fill a decayed tooth.
 Your dentist will begin by selecting the proper composite resin shade for your tooth to achieve the most natural appearance possible.